joeroaden/AnimalShelterAPI.Solution/README.md

 In order to be authorized to use the POST, PUT, DELETE functionality of the API, please authenticate yourself through Postman._

-Open Postman and create a POST request using the URL: `http://localhost:5000/api/users/authenticate` Add the following query to the request as raw data in the Body tab:
+Open Postman and create a POST request using the URL: `http://localhost:5000/api/users/authenticate` Add the following query to the request as raw JSON data in the Body tab:
 {\
     "UserName": "test",\
     "Password": "test"\